-Dhireshan Gadiagellan, BSc(Hons) Electronic Engineering
+Dhireshan Gadiagellan, PhD Neural Repair & Robotics, BSc(Hons) Electronic Engineering

 Dhireshan Gadiagellan obtained a BSc(Hons) degree in Electronic Engineering from the University of Kwa-Zulu Natal in South Africa.
 His final year 3D Scanner project (aka the bunny scanner) won the Accenture award for best image processing design project.

 After completing his studies in 2004, Dhireshan relocated to the UK where he pursued a career in robotics and automation.
 In 2007 he started Gadgitech Ltd, a successful consultancy specialising in robotic automation within the pharmaceutical drug discovery sector.
+(Now merged with UK Robotics).

 His thirst for knowledge and continued growth lead to the pursuit of a PhD that merges robotics and neuroscience.
 In April 2013 Dhireshan began working towards this goal under the supervision of Dr Lawrence Moon (Wolfson Centre for Age Related Diseases) and Dr Thrishantha Nanayakkara (Centre for Robotic Research) at Kings College London.